-If you don't think you'll have enough seating for all the people on your list, you might want to check out your local party rental store and rent some tables and chairs.
+Big gatherings often result in tight seating space.
+A holiday like Thanksgiving requires everyone to have a chair and a seat at a table, so be sure to have enough space for everyone to dine.
+If you don't think you'll have enough seating for all the people on your list, check out your local party rental store and rent some tables and chairs.
 This will help you avoid seating guests at a hodge-podge of card tables and folding chairs, which will help everyone feel equally appreciated.

-- The day or two before thanksgiving, get out all the dishes and platters you plan to use and put a sticky note on each one that says which food it will hold.
-Then practice arranging the dishes on the buffet until you feel you have the perfect setup.
-Make note of your layout so you can set up the buffet easily on the big day.
+- Get out all the dishes and platters you plan to use ahead of time.
+Place a label on each one that says which food it will hold.
+Practice arranging the dishes on the buffet until you feel you have the perfect setup.
+Make a note of your layout so you can set up the buffet easily on the big day.

 - Turkey is the main attraction, so either make it the first item your family will add to their plates before side dishes, or make it the center of attention and place the side dishes around it for a beautiful display.

 - Ideally, it's best to have room all around your buffet table so guests can work their way down either side.
 This helps the lines move more quickly.

 - Consider having a separate small dessert table and a drink station if you have room for them.
 All of your buffet table needs can be figured into your table rentals if you're going that route.

 - Have power strips on hand to plug in crock pots and electric gravy boats so warm dishes remain warm throughout first helpings, second helpings, and thirds!

 After cooking a big Thanksgiving dinner, the last thing you want to do is spend an hour or two washing dishes.
 Fortunately, there's more than one way to lighten the burden and spend more time enjoying your family's company.